single-spa/single-spa-react/README.md

 Generic lifecycle hooks for React applications that are registered as [child applications](https://github.com/CanopyTax/single-spa/blob/master/docs/child-applications.md) of [single-spa](https://github.com/CanopyTax/single-spa).

 ## Example
-In addition to the Readme here, an example can be found in the [single-spa-examples](https://github.com/CanopyTax/single-spa-examples/blob/master/src/react/react.app.js) project.
+In addition to this Readme, example usage of single-spa-react can be found in the [single-spa-examples](https://github.com/CanopyTax/single-spa-examples/blob/master/src/react/react.app.js) project.

 ## Quickstart